jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

     public static void main(String[] args) throws IOException {
         new SocksServer(Configuration.newUnmodifiableInstance(Settings.of(
             /*
-             * Allow the CONNECT command to connect to
+             * Allow the CONNECT request to connect to
              * 'intermittent-idling-server.com' with a relay idle
              * timeout of 1024000 milliseconds (1024 seconds)
              */